rvosa/bio-phylo-forest-dbtree/docs/paper.md

 - `megatree-phylotree-loader` - PhyloTree parser/loader
 - `megatree-pruner` - extracts subtrees from a database

+All library code and scripts are made available under the same terms as perl itself, i.e. a combination of the Artistic License and the GPL v3.0.
+The entire package can be installed from the Comprehensive Perl Archive Network using the standard package manager by issuing the command `cpanm Bio::Phylo::Forest::DBTree`.
+Each script has a detailed help message that can be accessed by passing the `--help` (or `-h`) flag to the script, and longer documentation that can be accessed using `--man` (`-m`).
+The documentation of the library code (i.e. the re-usable application programming interface or API) is written using the embedded documentation syntax POD, which can be viewed by issuing the command `perldoc <class name>`, e.g.
+`perldoc Bio::Phylo::Forest::DBTree`.

 Applying the loader scripts to the trees listed in the Methods resulted in databases that can be queried in SQL (e.g. in the SQLite shell, a 3rd party database browser, or from a scripting environment via a database handle)